It is the mission of the Buckhorn Skinners’ Mountain Man Club to preserve the values, skills and practices of the

 Additional - The Club membership shall be limited by the range capacity, Club resources and need for safety assurance.
 The Club will carry no more than 10 Associate Members.
 Club dues are paid when you apply for Regular membership.
 A new Member shall have a complete primitive outfit within twelve months of applying for membership.
 Members not meeting their point or workday requirements may be removed from the Club by a majority vote of the Club Officers.
 It will be the Captain’s responsibility to keep the “Captain’s Book” current with all of the points accumulated by the membership over the year and to determine how the points are awarded, and for which activities.

 The responsibilities of the sponsor are:

-Only a Regular Member may sponsor a new Probationary Member, and only one at a time.
+Only a Regular Member or associate member may sponsor a new Probationary Member, and only one at a time.

 Meetings and Shoots: